FIWARE-Ops/fiware-gitops/README.md

    -> Namespace: fiware
 ```

-7. Click create and wait until the sealed-secret is deployed and an unsealed secret is create from itsea:
+7. Click create and wait until the sealed-secret is deployed and an unsealed secret is created from it:

    ![FIWARE Secrets](./doc/fiware-secrets.png)